galaxyproject/training-material/topics/imaging/tutorials/detection-of-mitoflashes/tutorial.md

 # Analyzing Mitochondrial Movement

-In this section, we will focus on identifying mitochondrial regions in a time-lapse sequence by detecting spots based on local intensity maxima.
-This step provides insights into mitochondrial energy production and cellular health dynamics.
+In this section, we will focus on the detection of the mitochondria in a time-lapse image sequence based on local intensity maxima.
+This will provide insights into mitochondrial energy production and cellular health dynamics in the subsequent analysis.

 ## Step 1: Mitochondrion Detection